DataHenHQ/documentations/source/advanced_tutorials.rst

 returned in a summary and the specific listing will be returned with the corresponding failure.

-Next we need to create a parser, which will parse the page that has our scraper (ebay-example) and collection (listings) info saved in vars, and use the ae_easy-qa gem to perform QA.
+Next we need to create a parser, which will parse the page that has our scraper (ebay-example) and collection (listings) info saved in vars, and use the dh_easy-qa gem to perform QA.
 In our seeder we set the page_type to qa, so lets create a parser named qa.rb inside a folder named parsers.

 First lets create the parsers directory: